 - The Board of Directors convened at least 4 times a year and arranged the meeting in accordance with the company’s rules, the Public Limited Company Act B.E.
 2535 and SET’s regulations.
 The chairman of the Board of Directors, in the capacity of the meeting chairman, shall promote prudence in any consideration, provide sufficient time for the management to present significant information and for directors to discuss the matter.
 Meeting minutes for every meeting was made for future reference and checking.
 The directors are responsible for attending every meeting of the Board of Directors except in case of extreme necessity.

-- Before the Board of Directors meeting in 2017, At the end of the year 2016 the board of director secretary prepared meeting agenda for the Board of Directors to be able to schedule themselves all the year round.
+- Before the Board of Directors meeting in 2020, At the end of the year 2019 the Company’s Secretary prepared meeting agenda for the Board of Directors to be able to schedule themselves all the year round.
 The board of director secretary shall prepare the whole year meeting agenda and matters to be considered in each meeting in order to provide sufficient detailed information.

-- In each meeting in 2017 the company’s secretary will send meeting agenda and related information were distributed to the directors 7 days prior to the meeting date to provide sufficient time for the directors to study and discuss important issues.
+- In each meeting in 2020 the Company’s Secretary will send meeting agenda and related information were distributed to the directors 7 days prior to the meeting date to provide sufficient time for the directors to study and discuss important issues.

 - The meetings were strictly held in compliance with the company’s rules and regulations, and the Public Limited Company Act B.E.
 2535. by allowing directors to discuss the matter carefully, and the meeting must have directors attending the meeting at least 2 out of 3 of the total number of directors to constitute a quorum, thoroughly and the company’s secretary and legal advisor to attend meetings and take notes, questions, and recommendations of the committee.
 Other directors and related parties to track and monitor them.